freeCodeCamp/guide/src/pages/c/index.md

 * C is useful because it's small, fast, and has access to low-level operations.
 Because of this, it gets used a lot in robotics, operating systems, and consumer electronics, but not in things like webpages.
 * A C program has a few critical parts:
  * The include statement, which tells the C compiler where to find additional code that will be used in the program
- * A main function, which is where the code will first be executed and is required in order to compile
+ * The main function, which is where the code will first be executed and is required in order to compile
  * Stuff within that main function which will get executed, including a return statement that closes the program and gives a value to the program that called it
 * C needs to be compiled in order to run.